 On April 26, 2006, a contract modification from the Navy on the 36.5 MW motor program was received that provided \$13.3 million in additional funding, thereby increasing the contract value to \$90.2 million and converting it from a cost-plus-incentive-fee contract to a firm-fixed-price contract.
 Revenues on this program are recognized on a percentage-of-completion basis and, as such, are subject to adjustments when estimates to complete the program are revised.
-The revenue decrease of \$7.7 million from the prior-year quarter related to the 36.5 MW motor program is due to a lower level of work performed on the motor program in the quarter ended June 30, 2007 as the program neared completion with the delivery of the motor to the Navy on June 13, 2007.
-During July 2007, we completed this contract.
-Of the \$13.3 million of additional funding received in April 2006, \$1.2 million was recognized as revenue in the quarter ended June 30, 2007, \$12.0 was recognized in the fiscal year ended March 31, 2007, and \$0.1 million is expected to be recognized as revenue in the quarter ending September 30, 2007 as we have completed this contract.
+The revenue decrease of \$1.2 million from the prior-year quarter related to the 36.5 MW motor program is due to a lower level of work performed on the motor program in the quarter ended September 30, 2007.
+During July 2007, we completed this contract and recognized \$0.1 million of revenue in the quarter ended September 30, 2007.

 On October 13, 2006, we signed a cost-plus-fixed-fee contract valued at \$5.3 million with the U.S. Naval Sea Systems Command (NAVSEA) for the design and optimization of HTS ship propulsion motors and power electronic drives.
-The first \$1.9 million of incremental funding has been allotted for the initial stage of this contract, which is expected to be completed in the next six months.
-We recognized \$0.3 million of revenue during the quarter ended June 30, 2007 on this contract under the percentage-of-completion method.
+During the quarter ended September 30, 2007, the incremental funding allotted for the initial stage of this contract, which is expected to be completed in the next six months, increased to \$2.6 million from \$1.9 million.
+We recognized \$0.6 million and \$0.9 of revenue during the three and six months ended September 30, 2007, respectively, on this contract under the percentage-of-completion method.
 We are pursuing additional contracts for HTS motors and generators with the U.S. Navy and our strategic business alliance partner, Northrop Grumman Marine Systems, among others.
 However, we expect revenues related to motors to be significantly lower in the year ending March 31, 2008 compared to the year ended March 31, 2007 as we delivered the 36.5 MW motor in June 2007 and completed the final phase of the \$90.2 million Navy contract.